vjjan91/acoustics-Restoration/README.md

-# acoustics-westernGhats
+# Bioacoustics in the Western Ghats

-Acoustic analyses associated with avian diversity in the Western Ghats
+This repository contains code and acoustic analyses associated with birds of the Western Ghats

+### For example

+*in bold*
+**in italics**